Eczema (Atopic Dermatitis) Treatment

 2. Environmental factors: Some seasonal allergies like pollen allergies and hay fever are at their peak from March to May.
 Individuals and children are likely to get eczema if they live in colder climates and in urban areas, where there is a high level of pollution.

-3. Physical factors: Frequent contact with harsh soaps and detergents, metals, such as nickel and copper, exposure to dyes, chemicals, and cosmetics like deodorants, bleach, and regular use of synthetic clothing are certain external causes that may trigger eczema.
+3. Physical factors: Frequent contact with harsh soaps and detergents, metals, such as nickel and copper, exposure to dyes, chemicals, and cosmetics like deodorants, and bleach, and regular use of synthetic clothing are certain external causes that may trigger eczema.

 4. Altered immunity: Eczema develops as a result of an abnormal immune system response to certain external or internal factors.